-The development objective of the Productive Partnerships in Agriculture Project for Papua New Guinea is to improve the livelihoods of smallholder cocoa and coffee producers through the improvement of the performance and the sustainability of value chains in cocoa-and coffee-producing areas.
-There are three components to the project.
+Its development objectives are to improve the livelihoods of smallholder coffee and cocoa producers through the improvement of the performance and the sustainability of value chains in cocoa and coffee producing areas the project would cover.

-The second component of the project is productive partnerships.
-The objective of this component will be to increase the integration of smallholder producers in performing and remunerative value chains, by developing and implementing productive alliances between smallholders and the private sector aiming at improving market linkages in the project areas.
+Component 2: Productive Partnerships – to increase the integration of smallholder producers in performing and remunerative value chains, by developing and implementing productive alliances between smallholders and the private sector aiming at improving market linkages in the project areas.

 The project began implementation in July 2011, with a completion date set for June 2016.
 With additional financing, the project life has been extended to June 2019.